 Counseling from individual to couples, to group and family therapy, our personal counseling staff provides a wide variety of help and services for many issues.
-Whenever you are experiencing life difficulties, the Counseling and Testing Center is an appropriate resource.
+Whenever you are experiencing life difficulties, the Counseling and Prevention Services is an appropriate resource.

 Typical problems seen in the center are:

 - Difficulties with family/friends

 - Academic stress